 - Reduce the flame after the oil has heated up.
 Toss in the mustard seeds.

 - Allow the mustard seeds to pop.

 - After that, add the urad dal.
 Urad dal is an optional ingredient that may be omitted.

 - Fry on low heat, turning often until the urad dal becomes brown.

 - Add the curry leaves and asafoetida last.
 Mix thoroughly.

 - Turn off the heat and pour the tempering into the curd rice mixture right away.
 Mix well once more.

-- Serve with a few coriander leaves, pomegranate arils, or grapes on top of south Indian curd rice.
-You may also leave off the fruits and serve the curd rice plain.
+- Serve with a few coriander leaves, pomegranate arils, or grapes on top of south Indian rice dish.
+You may also leave off the fruits and serve the it plain.
 Serve with fried sun-dried green chilies or mango pickles from South India.